 - Android Studio project: Export an Android Studio project.
 This option is for advanced users who are already familiar with Android Studio.
 Refer to Google's documentation on Android Studio for more information.

-- Debug APK or Unsigned release APK: Use Construct 3's mobile app build service to build an Android app (APK) for you.
+- Debug APK: Use Construct 3's mobile app build service to build an Android app (APK) for you.
+This option is for testing your app during development.
 For more information see Building Android apps (APKs) in Construct 3.

 iOS build options